-Education is something that is deeply important to co-founding partner Eric Macey.
-Eric is the Immediate Past Chairman of The Posse Foundation in Chicago and continues to serve as a member of its National Board.
-The Posse Foundation identifies public high school students with extraordinary academic and leadership potential who may be overlooked by traditional college selection processes, placing them in supportive teams — “Posses” of ten students.
-The Foundation’s partner universities award Posse Scholars four-year, full tuition leadership scholarships.
+Eric Macey has long been active with The Posse Foundation in Chicago, having served as its Chairman and as a member of its National Board.
+The Posse Foundation identifies public high school students with extraordinary academic and leadership potential who may be overlooked by traditional college selection processes, placing them in supportive teams — “Posses”–of ten students.
+The Foundation’s partner universities award Posse Scholars four-year, full-tuition leadership scholarships.

 Don Tarkington has served as a member of the Board of Education for the Evanston/Skokie Consolidated School District 65 where he chaired the finance committee.
-He was co-chairman of the District 65 Referendum Committee and is the immediate Past President of the District 65 Educational Foundation.
-Don also serves on the Board of Directors for the McGaw YMCA.
+He was co-chairman of the District 65 Referendum Committee and is a Past President of the District 65 Educational Foundation.

 HUNGER, HOMELESSNESS AND HEALTH CARE

 P. Andrew Fleming is a member of The Order of Malta, a humanitarian organization founded in 1113 as a lay religious order of the Roman Catholic Church.
 The Order is dedicated to the care of the sick and the poor.
-Andrew volunteers every month at a soup kitchen operated by the Order at a church in Chicago’s Uptown area.
+Andrew volunteers every month at a soup kitchen the Order operates at a church in Chicago’s Uptown area.
 He also devotes significant time to Mission Outreach, a warehouse facility near Midway Airport that sorts and packs medical supplies donated by local hospitals and distributes them worldwide to those in need.
-Chicago-area members of the Order also assist in home rebuilding projects every Spring.